-As a public company, we are required to maintain internal control over financial reporting and to report any material weaknesses in such internal controls.
-Section 404 of the Sarbanes-Oxley Act requires that we evaluate and determine the effectiveness of our internal control over financial reporting and, beginning with our annual report for 2017, provide a management report on our internal control over financial reporting.
-Although we have started to implement the systems and processes necessary to perform the evaluation needed to comply with Section 404 of the Sarbanes-Oxley Act, additional work remains to establish adequate systems, processes and controls.
-Further, once established, we will need to maintain these systems, processes and controls and enhance them if and as we grow and we may need to hire additional personnel and devote more resources to our financial reporting function in order to do so.
+As a public company, we are required to maintain internal control over financial reporting and report any material weaknesses in these internal controls.
+Section 404 of the Sarbanes-Oxley Act requires that we evaluate and determine the effectiveness of our internal control over financial reporting and annually provide a management report on these internal controls.
+Although we have implemented systems, processes and controls and performed this evaluation as of the end of 2017, we will need to maintain and enhance them if and as we grow and, we may need to hire additional personnel and devote more resources to our financial reporting function in order to do so.

-During the process of evaluating our internal controls, if we identify one or more material weaknesses, we may not detect errors on a timely basis and our financial statements may be materially misstated, and our management will be unable to conclude that our internal control over financial reporting is effective.
-Moreover, when we are no longer an emerging growth company, our independent registered public accounting firm will be required to issue an attestation report on the effectiveness of our internal control over financial reporting.
-Even if our management concludes that our internal control over financial reporting is effective, our independent registered public accounting firm may conclude that there are material weaknesses with respect to our internal controls or the level at which our internal controls are documented, designed, implemented or reviewed.
+If we identify one or more material weaknesses during the process of annually evaluating our internal controls, we may not detect errors on a timely basis and our financial statements may be materially misstated.
+In addition, in that event, our management would be unable to conclude that our internal control over financial reporting is effective.
+Further, when we are no longer an emerging growth company or smaller reporting company, as described in the risk factors below, our independent registered public accounting firm will be required to issue an attestation report on the effectiveness of our internal control over financial reporting.
+When that occurs, our independent registered public accounting firm may conclude that there are material weaknesses in our internal controls or the level at which our internal controls are documented, designed, implemented or reviewed even if our management concludes that our internal control over financial reporting is effective.

-If we are unable to conclude that our internal control over financial reporting is effective, or when we are no longer an emerging growth company, our auditors were to express an adverse opinion on the effectiveness of our internal control over financial reporting because one or more material weaknesses had been identified or if internal control deficiencies result in the restatement of our financial results, investors could lose confidence in the accuracy and completeness of our financial disclosures and the price of our common stock could decline.
+If we or our auditors were to conclude that our internal control over financial reporting was not effective because one or more material weaknesses had been identified or if internal control deficiencies result in the restatement of our financial results, investors could lose confidence in the accuracy and completeness of our financial disclosures and the price of our common stock could decline.